rvss-australia/RVSS_Need4Speed/instructions/Task.md

 On the day, teams will take turns testing their robot on the **qualifier track**.
 Each team has a 3 minute slot, where you will have one attempt and your time from that attempt is your result.
 The top three teams will progress to the finals and test on the **finalist track**.
 You will not have access to either track before the challenge.
 You can expect the following:

 1. Each track will contain both urban and rural driving track tiles.
 There will always be at least 4 consecutive urban or rural track tiles before it transitions between the two environments, i.e. the track will not rapidly change between urban and rural driving tiles.
-2. Each track will have a single **stop sign**.
-The stop sign will be placed in the middle of the track (picture below).
-The stop sign can be encountered on both a rural or urban track.
-When your robot is within 10cm of the stop sign it must come to a complete stop before the stop sign.
+2. Each track will have at least one **stop sign**.
+The stop signs will be placed in the middle of the track (picture below).
+Stop sign can be encountered on both a rural or urban track.
+When your robot is within 10cm of the stop sign, it must come to a complete stop _before_ the stop sign.
 It can then continue to drive.

 <p align="center"><img src="../pics/sample_stop_sign.png" width="200" height="150"></p>